alemilos/JUNO/src/Readme.txt

 GAME:
-- Look at rules : if wild cards land on the ground card as first cards, look what to do.
 - Make fake screens for loading etc..(pregame needs it)
 - NOT playing players will have avatar Image NOT enabled, While when they are playing their avatar will be ENABLED so will show a color.
 Maybe we will have some effect on this, like slowly increasing his Height and Width